automationbroker/apb/docs/developers.md

 $ curl -H "Authorization: Bearer $(oc whoami -t)" -k https://asb-1338-ansible-service-broker.172.17.0.1.nip.io/ansible-service-broker/v2/catalog
 ```

-You should see a list of all bootstrapped specs and one that is labeled `localregistry-<bundle_name>`.
-I recommend using `|grep <bundle_name>` to help find it since the output is in JSON.
+You should see a list of all bootstrapped specs and one that is labeled `localregistry-<apb_name>`.
+I recommend using `|grep <apb_name>` to help find it since the output is in JSON.

 ### Alternative to using `apb run`
 Because of the limitations described above, it may be desired for a user to want the same functionality as `apb run` without having to rely on `apb push` being successful.
 This is because `apb run` implicitly performs `apb push` first before attempting to provision the application.
 In order to work around this, a user must first follow the above workaround to push their image onto the internal OpenShift registry.
 Once the image exists, you should be able to see the image with:
 ```
-$ oc get images | grep <bundle_name>
+$ oc get images | grep <apb_name>
-sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed   172.30.1.1:5000/openshift/<bundle_name>@sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed
+sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed   172.30.1.1:5000/openshift/<apb_name>@sha256:bfaa73a5e15bf90faec343c7d5f8cc4f952987afdbc3f11a24c54c037528d2ed
 ```

-Now in order to provision, we can use `oc run` to launch the Bundle:
+Now in order to provision, we can use `oc run` to launch the APB:
 ```
 $ oc new-project <target_namespace>
 $ oc create serviceaccount apb